 To use this connection method, first thing you need to do is to upload the tunneling script to the web server where your server is located.

-Note: Click the Export Tunnel Script button to extract the script file, ntunnel_mysql.php (for both MySQL and MariaDB), ntunnel_pgsql.php, ntunnel_sqlite.php.
+Note: ntunnel_mysql.php (for both MySQL and MariaDB), ntunnel_pgsql.php or ntunnel_sqlite.php is available in the Navicat installation folder.

 Setting up HTTP Tunnel

 The following instruction guides you through the process of configuring a HTTP connection.